JuliaLabs/Cassette.jl/docs/src/overdub.md

 overloaded to add new contextual behaviors to overdubbed programs.

 In the meantime, we should clarify how `overdub` is achieving this feat.
-Let's start by examining a "psuedo-implementation" of `overdub`:
+Let's start by examining a "pseudo-implementation" of `overdub`:

 ```julia
 @generated function overdub(context::C, args...) where C<:Context